Supervised Learning-enhanced Multi-Group Actor Critic for Live Stream Allocation in Feed: Experiments

 \subsection{Online Model Stability}

 We evaluate the online model stability between the SAC-based baseline and SL-MGAC.
-As shown in Fig. \ref{fig:6}, the live stream allocation ratio fluctuates drastically throughout the day for both models.
+The live-stream injection ratio is chosen as the evaluation metric, calculated by dividing the number of live-stream injection requests by the total number of requests within a given timestamp.
+As shown in Fig. \ref{fig:6}, the live-stream allocation ratio for both models fluctuates significantly throughout the day, from high-traffic hours (such as 6:00–11:00) to low-traffic hours (14:00–18:00).
+This variation is due to changes in the overall user scale during these periods, which in turn affect the data distribution.
 However, SL-MGAC exhibits greater stability than the baseline, with a smaller amplitude.
 Note that the live stream allocation ratio refers to the proportion of requests with action $a = 1$.

 We calculate the amplitudes of the live stream allocation ratio within sliding time windows of 20 minutes.
 The amplitude density is shown in Fig. \ref{fig:9} in Appendix \ref{Appdenx: C}.
 The results indicate that SL-MGAC has a smaller mean amplitude and fewer outliers.
 In contrast, the baseline model exhibits larger amplitude outliers, as highlighted in the red dashed box, demonstrating the superior online model stability of SL-MGAC.